 Amex sits at the top of the prestige pyramid in credit cards, but "best" depends entirely on how you spend.
 The Platinum charges $695 a year, the Gold runs $325, and the Blue Cash Preferred is only $95, and each one wins for a different shopper.

-This guide compares the top picks, breaks down the math for each one, and points out where to start if your credit is not ready for an Amex yet.
+This guide compares the top picks, breaks down the math for each one, and points out a strong premium alternative if you want a card that pairs naturally with your investing platform.
 For a deeper card-by-card walkthrough of the entire Amex lineup, see our American Express cards ranked guide.
 Terms and conditions apply.

 Best for premium travel: Amex Platinum